Asghar Leghari vs. Federation of Pakistan

 Asghar Leghari vs. Federation of Pakistan was a 2015 Lahore High Court case that ruled that the government was violating the National Climate Change Policy of 2012 and the Framework for Implementation of Climate Change Policy (2014-2030) by failing to meet goals set by the policies.
 In response, a Climate Change Commission was required to be formed in order to help Pakistan meet its climate goals.

 Background

 A law student in the Punjab region of Pakistan, Asghar Leghari had his and his neighbors' crops threatened by water scarcity and storms that were intensified by climate change.
-He filed a petition saying that his fundamental rights were violated through the neglection of climate change policy.
+He filed a petition saying that his fundamental rights were violated through the neglect of climate change policy.

 He wrote that the government had shown "inaction, delay and lack of seriousness" in the face of the challenges posed by climate change.
 Leghari thought that this inaction threatened the food, water and energy security of the nation.

-Previously climate change policy was left up to individual provinces.
-However a study by Lahore University of Management Sciences and the WWF found that no provinces had a policy in place.
+Previously, climate change policy was left up to individual provinces.
+However, a study by Lahore University of Management Sciences and the WWF found that no provinces had a policy in place.